Fariba-Kamani/online-bank-account-system/README.md

 * google.oauth2.service_account.Credentials: It handles authentication to connect the Python app with the Google Sheets API securely.
 I have used this library to authenticate and authorize my app to read and write data in Google Sheets.

-* datetime: This library which Provides functions for handling date and time has been used to log transaction date and time in the Google Sheets for historical records.
+* datetime: This library which provides functions for handling date and time has been used to log transaction date and time in the Google Sheets for historical records.

 * tabulate: I used this library to format and display tabular data as text tables.
 I chose to display the actions menu and the transaction history in a table format for better readability in the terminal.